kocur4d/canvas-render-demo/README.md

       onWheel={handleOnWheel}
     />
 ```
-Mouse movemnt gets tracked and compared to the scene.
-When conditions are meet, cursor over shape/cursor over edge/ mosue clicked, and user starts dragging.
-One matrix transformation routine from `Scene/Transformations` folder will be called modifing the affected node which in turn will force all of the scene to be redrawn.
+Mouse movements are tracked and compared to the scene.
+When specific conditions are met (e.g., cursor over shape, cursor over edge, mouse clicked), and the user starts dragging, a matrix transformation routine from the Scene/Transformations folder is called to modify the affected node.
+This, in turn, triggers a redraw of the entire scene.

 ### Gotchas

-This is just a quick demo.
-Alot of things can be improved.
-Most of the edge cases will result in application blowing up mostly due to division by 0.
+This is a quick demo, and there is room for improvement.
+Be aware that many edge cases can cause the application to fail, often due to division by zero errors.

 ### Demo